 The group's work was a combination of problem-centered analysis as well as solution-focused exploration, with the goal of identifying any gaps to address as part of an effort to create a comprehensive system of checks and balances, based on the assessment of tools and systems currently or newly in place.
 The group considered the roles and responsibilities of ICANN's Board, staff and community members and the links between them, sought input on issues or challenges relating to staff accountability matters, and assessed existing staff accountability processes in ICANN1.
+A description of the process followed by the subgroup is documented in the Supplement, Part I. The Supplement also includes the worksheets we used in the process of developing the recommendations (Supplement, Part IV).

 In general, these efforts revealed an extensive accountability system both within ICANN organization as well as in the mechanisms of review and redress afforded the Community, including the Board's role, the Empowered Community Powers, Complaints Office, and Office of the Ombuds.
 The group found that many of the issues or concerns identified by the group will benefit from simply making existing mechanisms more transparent.
-The group has identified a few important changes that will further enhance these accountability mechanisms.
+The group has identified a few important changes that ICANN we believe will further enhance these accountability mechanisms.
 The changes proposed are designed to work with existing systems and processes, and to help establish mechanisms to support continuous improvement within the ICANN system.